nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 When the IO loop unpacks a data frame containing a message, it should route that message to the configured handler for processing.

-The `nsqd` producer expects to receive a reply within its configured message timeout (default: 60 seconds).
+The sending `nsqd` expects to receive a reply within its configured message timeout (default: 60 seconds).
 There are a few possible scenarios:

  1. The handler indicates that the message was processed successfully.